Loading, please wait...

 Practical advice for travelling in New Zealand

 Health and safety-New Zealand is generally a safe place, with a low crime rate, no endemic diseases and an excellent healthcare system.
-However, you should of course take the same care with you're personal safety and possessions as you would anywhere else.
+However, you should of course take the same care with your personal safety and possessions as you would anywhere else.
 This means taking copies of important documents and recording the serial numbers of any valuable items you may have like laptops and mobile phones.
 Remember, a carefully selected travel insurance policy can work wonders in times of distress, however, there is no substitute for caution and common sense!
 Should you ever need to use it, the free emergency telephone number in New Zealand is 111 through which you can contact the police, fire service, ambulance and search and rescue services.

 Currency-The unit of currency in New Zealand is the dollar (NZ$) with no limit on the amount of foreign currency that can be brought in or taken out of the country.
 However, any traveller carrying 10,000 NZ$ or more on their person is required to fill out a Border Cash Report.
-When it comes to making currency exchanges, its always wise to shop around for the best rates.
+When it comes to making currency exchanges, it's always wise to shop around for the best rates.
 Very often, the best currency exchange rates can be found at home, so it can pay to perform any currency exchanges before venturing off on your trip.
-Be wary of carrying excessive amounts of cash on your person however, as the personal money clause only covers sums of up to £300 (premium cover) and this will can only be provided upon your return from holiday.
+Be wary of carrying excessive amounts of cash on your person however, as the personal money clause only covers sums of up to £350 (Platinum cover) and this can only be provided upon your return from holiday.
 It's always wise to have a combination of hard cash and some form of plastic.

 Top 10 places to visit in New Zealand

 - Rotorua-Described as the thermal wonderland of New Zealand, this unique landscape of fuming geysers and hot springs is a definite must see.